shahzeena1/feelgood-gmbh-saas/README.md

 Schema updates are handled by the schemagen container, which is automatically triggered when Tomcat is updated.
 This ensures that the database schema is up-to-date for each tenant before restarting the application.

 Notes
-Scaling: The solution does not focus on scaling replicas or ensuring high availability in this phase.
-External Database: The database is managed externally, and configurations are handled automatically via the central YAML file.

-Contributing
-Its a sample code please don't submit any Pull Request.
+This setup assumes that the database is managed externally.

+Replicas, high availability, and other advanced features are not covered in this context.

 License
-NA
+This project is licensed under the MIT License.
+See the LICENSE.md file for details.

+Contribution
+Please don't open any Pull Request as it's a dummy/non-functional code.

+Contact
+For any inquiries or support, please contact us at support@feelgoodgmbh.com(dummy email).